-Going Beyond OPSEC: Deployment in a Social Media World
+Going Beyond OPSEC: Deployments in a Social Media World

 During our first deployment, we were all about Myspace.
-Remember that site?
 After spending time with friends, we would go home, put the kids to bed, upload our photos from the day and update our music list.
-Fast forward to 2017, Facebook is the main place to be.

-There is so much there for military spouses.
-Social media is great for connecting with local friends, finding out information about FRG events and sharing photos with our friends and family back home.
-We also can connect with our husbands on there through messenger or just respond to their statuses.
-I could always tell when my husband was really missing us back home because he would share a lot of our photos to his friend list.
+Social media can be good for connecting with local friends, finding out information about FRG events, and sharing photos with our friends and family back home.
+We also can connect with our spouses on there through messenger or just respond to their statuses.
+I could always tell when my husband was really missing us back home because he would share a lot of our photos on his friend list.

-Facebook and social media are great but we need to be aware of something very important.
+Social media can be great, but we need to be aware of something very important.

-There are certain things we should not be posting about.
-Certain things we need to wait on posting.
+There are certain topics we should not be posting about.
+Certain topics we need to wait on posting.
 We need to educate ourselves so that we are not breaking any OPSEC rules or getting anyone in trouble.

 This not only refers to a “public” Facebook post but any Facebook post.
 Whether you are just sharing the info with your closest friends or in a Facebook group.
 We need to be aware of what is allowed and what isn’t.